getdozer/dozer-docs/docs/sources/ethereum.md

 | ↳ `topics`          | Array   | Array of order-dependent topics.
 Topics are Ethereum event signatures related to smart contract events.                                                                   |

 ## Trying it out

-For complete example on how to use the Ethereum connector refer to [Ethereum Sample](https://github.com/getdozer/dozer-samples/tree/main/connectors/ethereum) for an end-to-end example on how to setup and use the Ethereum connector.
+To test the Ethereum sample, clone the `dozer-samples` GitHub repo and follow the steps described [here](https://github.com/getdozer/dozer-samples/tree/main/connectors/ethereum).